 Travellers have never had so many travel accommodation options.
 From home swaps to AirBnB, couch-surfing to good old-fashioned hotel stays, the ways to stay and play around the world seem nearly endless.
 And yet, one tried and true accommodation is roaring back with a vengeance, reminding you that hey, we’re still here, and oh yeah, we’re cool.
 Yes, hostels are back baby!

 Not that the old school youth hostel went anywhere of course.
 Hostel accommodation has been a mainstay for young travellers for decades.
 Perhaps you were that young backpacker, searching for hostels in Europe way back when with your BFF?
-Well, time to dust off the backpacks and purchase a few for the kids, because booking hostels for families is a great way to save money, meet other travellers and enjoy some beautiful and well-located rest stops on your travels.
+Well, time to dust off the backpacks and purchase a few for the kids, because booking family rooms in hostels is a great way to save money, meet other travellers and enjoy some beautiful and well-located rest stops on your travels.

 Why Hostels for Families Make for an Excellent Travel Adventure